tokenika/tokenika.github.io/content/Content.md

 # Who are we?

-Tokenika is group of cryptospace entrepreneurs based in Poland, the biggest cryptomarket in Europe.
-We started with Bitcoin, then we were early adopters of BitShares, Steem and Ethereum, and now we bet on EOS.
-Generally, we specialize in blockchain systems based on Delegated Proof of Stake.
+Tokenika is an IT startup company set up by a group of crypto-space entrepreneurs based in Poland, one of the biggest crypto-markets in Europe.
+We started with Bitcoin, then we were early adopters of BitShares, Steem and Ethereum, and now we bet on [EOS](https://eos.io/).
+Generally, we specialize in blockchain systems based on a consensus mechanism called Delegated Proof of Stake.

 Our primary focus is participation in building EOS infrastructure.
+Our medium-term goal is gaining the position of one of 20 block producers in EOS once the system goes live in June 2018.

 Apart from that, we're active in three domains: long-term digital assets investments, blockchain consultancy and software house for building decentralized applications.

-As we have direct access to venture capital (both public and private), we also act as an incubator for start-ups around DLT (Distributed Ledger Technology).
+As we have direct access to venture capital (both public and private), we also act as an incubator for startups in the domain of Distributed Ledger Technology.

+Recently we have established a partnership with [Etheos](https://etheos.io/), a Norwegian-based business alliance whose goal is to attract large-scale businesses to the EOS ecosystem.

 # Why blockchain?